nucleuscloud/neosync/docs/docs/transformers/system.md

 ## Introduction

-Neosync comes out of the box with 40+ system transformers in order to give you an easy way to get started with anonymizing or generating data.
-There are two kinds of system transformers:
+Neosync ships with 40+ System Transformers to give you an easy way to get started with anonymizing or generating data.
+There are two kinds of System Transformers:

-1. Generators - these begin with `generate_` and do not anonymize existing data.
+1. Generators - these begin with `Generate` and do not anonymize existing data.
 They only generate net-new synthetic data.
-2. Transformers - these begin with `transform_` and can anonymize existing data or generate new-new synthetic data based on how you configure it.
+2. Transformers - these begin with `Transform` and can anonymize existing data or generate new-new synthetic data based on your configuration.

 ## Reference